Ullathai Allitha: Legacy

 The success of Ullathai Allitha paved way for numerous comedy films in Tamil cinema.
-The film made Sundar one of the most sought directors in Tamil cinema.
-Rambha gained popularity through this film and became one of the leading heroines.
-The film also made Manivannan as one of the famous comedians.
+Manivannan's dual roles in the film became among his best known roles.
 Goundamani's dialogue "Yov Military, Nee Enga Ya Inga?" entered Tamil vernacular, often used by people when unexpectedly running into their friends.
 The success of the film led Sundar to collaborate with Karthik in subsequent projects – Mettukudi (1996), Unakkaga Ellam Unakkaga (1999), Kannan Varuvaan (2000) and Azhagana Naatkal (2001).
 Azhagana Naatkal was compared by critics with Ullathai Allitha due to its similarity in sequences and characterisations.
 Sundar himself listed Ullathai Allitha as one of the favourite films he had directed.
 Subha J. Rao and K. Jeshi of The Hindu placed the film in league with other successful comedy films like Kadhalikka Neramillai (1964), Thillu Mullu (1981) and Michael Madana Kama Rajan (1990).
 Rambha, however, lamented that after the film's success it had become mandatory for her to wear a swimsuit in almost every film since.
 The song "Azhagiya Laila" was reused in the 2024 Malayalam film Guruvayoor Ambalanadayil.